 |Montana||Big Sky Medicaid Waiver

 This home and community based services Medicaid waiver is for elderly and disabled Montana residents.
 While a variety of benefits are offered, residential habilitation is one.
-With this benefit, a variety of service are provided in assisted living residences, including personal care assistance, homemaker services, medication management, 24-hour supervision, and medical escort.
+With this benefit, a variety of services are provided in assisted living residences, including personal care assistance, homemaker services, medication management, 24-hour supervision, and medical escort.
 Both physical and cognitive functioning is considered when determining functional need for waiver services.

 |Nebraska||Aged and Disabled Medicaid Waiver